-The Government has recently introduced a new tax regime for trusts that are Attributed Managed Investment Trusts or AMITs, which are broadly MITs under the existing definition in the tax law (with some minor changes).
-The principal additional requirement to be an AMIT is that the interests of members in the trust are clearly defined at all times when the trust is in existence during the income year.
-Existing MITs will need to exercise a choice to adopt the AMIT regime.
-MITs that do not qualify for the new regime will continue to be taxed under the existing trust tax provisions discussed above.
+There is a special tax regime for trusts that are Attribution Managed Investment Trusts or AMITs.
+The principal additional requirement for an MIT to be an AMIT is that the interests of members in the trust are clearly defined at all times when the trust is in existence during the income year.
+Existing MITs need to exercise a choice to adopt the

+AMIT regime.
+MITs that do not qualify for the AMIT regime continue to be taxed under the standard trust tax provisions discussed above.

-Under the AMIT regime, there will be no change to the current MIT withholding tax rates.
-The MIT withholding tax regime will also be available to MITs whether they are AMITs or not.
+The MIT withholding tax regime is available to MITs whether they are AMITs or not.

-Under the new AMIT regime, trust components (which include both taxable income and some non-taxable income) may be allocated or attributed to members of the trust on a fair and reasonable basis, rather than based on present entitlement to a share of the trust income as per the current tax law.
-In addition, the regime also introduces new rules such as, a formal system to allow errors in calculating taxable income to be rectified by making adjustments in the year they are discovered; the ability to make an irrevocable election to treat income and assets attributable to a class of units as a separate AMIT; cost base adjustment rules to increase as well as decrease the cost base of units for CGT purposes; and the treatment of the trust as a "fixed trust", which has important consequences for the trust loss and franking provisions.
-The new regime has a 1 July 2016 start date, however there is an ability for trustees to elect into the AMIT rules retrospectively from 1 July 2015.
+Under the AMIT regime, trust components (which include both taxable income and some non-taxable income) may be allocated or attributed to members of the trust on a fair and reasonable basis, rather than based on present entitlement to a share of the trust income.
+In addition, the regime also includes special rules such as: a formal system to allow errors in calculating taxable income to be rectified by making adjustments in the year they are discovered; the ability to make an irrevocable election to treat income and assets attributable to a class of units as a separate AMIT; cost base adjustment rules to increase as well as decrease the cost base of units for CGT purposes; and the treatment of the trust as a "fixed trust", which has important consequences for the trust loss and franking provisions.

-Financial Services Regulation
+16 Financial Services Regulation